raspibolt/raspibolt/raspibolt/raspibolt_60_bonus.md

 [![Electrum](images/60_eps_electrumwallet.png)](raspibolt_64_electrum.md)

-## **Email alerts** (upcoming)

-*Difficulty: intermediate*

-Let your RaspiBolt inform you by email in case the system or a service is restarted.
-As you need to manually unlock the LND wallet, this can be very helpful.

 ## [**System recovery**](raspibolt_65_system-recovery.md)

 Difficulty: easy

 In case your SD card gets corrupted or you brick your node, it's handy to have a quick recovery image at hand.
 It's not a full backup solution, but allows a system recovery.

 ------